 Why the Absence of Charges Matters

-Across raids, arrests, and destruction of property, the result is consistent: no convictions.
+Across raids, arrests, digital surveillance, and destruction of property, the result is consistent: no convictions.
 No lawful resolutions.
 Only damage.

 When enforcement produces no legal outcomes but continues indefinitely, the objective is not justice.
 It is control.